bmeurant/technical-docs/software-architecture/system-design-patterns/availability-patterns.md

   - failover
   - replication
   - high-availability
+  - reliability
 date: 2025-10-19
 ---

 # Availability Patterns

 Availability is a measure of a system's uptime and its ability to respond to requests.
-For a deeper dive into how availability is measured and calculated, see the fundamental concept of [[availability]].
+For a deeper dive into how availability is measured and calculated, see the fundamental concept of [[reliability-engineering]].

 In distributed systems, achieving high availability means designing a system that is resilient to failures, such as server crashes, network partitions, or software bugs.